-This is a Meccan sura; its name comes from v.
-224, which tells us that only those who are going astray follow the poets.
+Sura 26 is a Meccan sura; its name comes from 26:224, in which Allah tells us that only those who are going astray follow the poets.
 The import of this is that Muhammad, of course, is not a poet, and the Qur’an not merely a poetical work, but a divine revelation, although the pagans of Mecca persistently refuse to accept this.

-And that refusal causes Muhammad constant distress (verses 2-9).
-Allah worries that Muhammad will fret himself to death over their unbelief (v.
-3), and assures him that if he willed, he could send down a sign that would make them all believe (v.
-4).
-However, there no sooner comes a new message from Allah than they reject it (v.
-5) – but soon they will discover that it really is true (v.
+And that refusal causes Muhammad constant distress (26:2-9).
+Allah worries that Muhammad will fret himself to death over their unbelief (26:3), and assures him that if he willed, he could send down a sign that would make them all believe (26:4).
+However, there no sooner comes a new message from Allah than they reject it (26:5) — but soon they will discover that it really is true (v.
 6).
-Haven’t they even seen on earth the many signs of Allah’s power (vv.
-7-8)?
+Haven’t they even seen on earth the many signs of Allah’s power (26:7-8)?

-Then verses 10-68 return yet again to the story of Moses, which we have already seen in suras 2, 7, 10, 17, and 20.
+Allah then returns yet again to the story of Moses, which we have already seen in suras 2, 7, 10, 17, and 20 (vv.
+10-68).
 The comparisons to Muhammad’s own story are frequent and unmistakable.
 When Allah tells him to go to preach to “the people of Pharaoh” (v.
 11), Moses says to Allah: “I do fear that they will charge me with falsehood” (v.
 12), just as they charged Muhammad (25:4).
 Moses is afraid the unbelievers will kill him (v.
 14), just as they plotted to kill Muhammad (8:30).
 After Moses preaches to him, Pharaoh says Moses is a “veritable madman” (v.
 27), just as the pagan Arabs have said about Muhammad (15:6).

 Then follows the story of Moses’s miracles, and the attempts by Pharaoh’s sorcerers to replicate them.
 After Moses wins over Pharaoh’s sorcerers and they profess belief in Allah (vv.
 47-48), Pharaoh warns them that he will punish them by amputating their hands and feet on opposite sides or crucifying them (v.
 49) — the same punishment that Allah commands for those who “wage war against Allah and His Messenger, and strive with might and main for mischief through the land” (5:33).
 But the sorcerers stand firm, hoping that Allah will forgive them for their past sins (vv.
 50-51).
 Moses parts the sea (v.
 63) and the Children of Israel pass to safety.